-Steps @ For more details about the product and how to configure features, click Help or press F1.
+Steps 9 For more details about the product and how to configure features, click Help or press F1.

-- 1) In the navigation pane on the left, select Interfaces. - 2) Add an IPv4 address in one of the following ways: - Right-click a physical interface, VLAN, or port group interface and select New > IPv4 Address.
+- In the navigation pane on the left, browse to Interfaces. - Right-click a physical interface, VLAN, or port group interface, then select New > IPv4 Address. - 3) Select Dynamic as the type of IP address. - 4) From the Dynamic Index drop-down list, select a DHCP index.

-- Right-click an ADSL interface and select New IPv4 Address. - 3) In the IP Address Properties dialog box, select Dynamic. - 4) From the Dynamic Index drop-down list, select a DHCP index.
-The index is used for identification in other parts of the configuration (such as Firewall Policies) to represent the possibly changing IP address. - 5) If the interface is used for system communications and NAT is applied, add contact addresses. - a) If the default contact address is not dynamic, deselect Dynamic and enter the static contact address. - b) If components from some locations must use a different IP address for contact, click Exceptions and define the location-specific addresses. - 6) If the interface's dynamic IP address is assigned through PPPoA or PPPoE, set up PPP. - a) Click PPP Settings. - b) From the Mode drop-down list, select the mode that the ADSL modem connected to the interface supports.
+The index is used for identification in other parts of the configuration (such as Firewall Policies) to represent the possibly changing IP address.

+- 5) If the interface is used for system communications and NAT is applied, add contact addresses. - a) If the default contact address is not dynamic, deselect Dynamic and enter the static contact address. - b) If components from some locations must use a different IP address for contact, click Exceptions and define the location-specific addresses. - 6) If the interface's dynamic IP address is assigned through PPPoE, set up PPP.
+PPPoE can be used with physical interfaces or port group interfaces. - a) Click PPP Settings. - b) From the Mode drop-down list, select PPPoE. - c) Fill in the User Name, Password, and (optional) Service Name fields according to the information provided by your service provider.